WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 #### Step 1: Get auction blob from browser

-To execute an on-server FLEDGE auction, sellers begin by calling `navigator.startServerAdAuction()` which returns a `Promise<Uint8Array>`:
+To execute an on-server FLEDGE auction, sellers begin by calling `navigator.getInterestGroupAdAuctionData()` which returns a `Promise<Uint8Array>`:
 ```
-const auctionBlob = await navigator.startServerAdAuction({
+const auctionBlob = await navigator.getInterestGroupAdAuctionData({
   // ‘seller’ works the same as for runAdAuction.
   'seller': 'https://www.example-ssp.com',
 });